Austin Ekeler: Personal life

-Ekeler's younger brother, Wyett Ekeler, played football at the University of Wyoming.
+Ekeler's younger brother, Wyett Ekeler, played football at the University of Wyoming and was a defensive back for the Indianapolis Colts.
 His mother, Suzanne Ekeler, played college basketball at the University of Colorado, Colorado Springs.
 Austin's biological father left the family at a young age and is currently serving a life sentence in a Nevada maximum security prison.

 Ekeler established the Austin Ekeler Foundation in 2021 with a mission "to help create opportunities for people to fulfill their passions and ultimately their lives."
 The same year he founded the Gridiron Gaming Group as a way for sports personalities to grow their online communities by livestreaming with other athletes.

 Ekeler married Melanie Wilking on May 25, 2024.
+They welcomed their first child, a son, on May 18, 2026.